-- 5.1 Governors will have ultimate responsibility to ensure that the college complies with equality legislation and the codes of practice supporting it.
+- 5.1 Governors will have responsibility to oversee that the College complies with equality legislation and the codes of practice supporting it.
 They will be aware of the Corporation's statutory duties in relation to equality legislation as an employer and service provider.
-They will consider the Annual Equality and Inclusion Report to ensure that the Equality and Inclusion Policy is being followed and will also ensure that the membership of the Corporation reflects the diversity of the communities served by the College. - 5.2 The Principal who has overall responsibility for the enactment of this Policy has delegated management responsibility of Equality and Inclusion to the Executive Director of Finance and Resources.
-The Executive Team will give a consistent high profile lead on equality issues and promoting equality both internally and externally.
-They will work with the Governors and Senior Management Team to ensure that the Policy and the Colleges Equality Objectives are implemented effectively.
-They will ensure that appropriate action is taken against individuals working on behalf of the college who do not act in accordance with the policy.

-- 5.3 The Equality, Inclusion and British Values Committee will be responsible for overseeing the continuing application and development of the Equality, Inclusion and Human Rights Policy in line with legislation and the Colleges strategic objectives.
+They will consider the Annual Equality and Inclusion Report to ensure that the Equality and Inclusion Policy is being followed and will ensure that the membership of the Corporation reflects the diversity of the communities served by the College. - 5.2 The Principal who has overall responsibility for the enactment of this Policy has delegated management responsibility of Equality and Inclusion to the Vice Principal Teaching, Learning and Quality.
+The Executive Team will give a consistent high-profile lead on equality issues and promoting equality both internally and externally.
+They will work with the Governors and Senior Management Team to ensure that the Policy and the College's Equality Objectives are fully implemented.
+They will ensure that appropriate action is taken against individuals working on behalf of the College who do not act in accordance with the policy. - 5.3 The Equality and Inclusion Committee (Terms of Reference for the Equality and Inclusion Committee can be found in Appendix-2). will be responsible for overseeing the continuing application and development of the Equality, Inclusion and British Values Policy in line with legislation and the College's strategic objectives.
 They will assist in advising on and reviewing the College's Equality Objectives and Action Plans.
-They will report to the Senior Management Team on Equality issues and advise on the formulation of policies, procedures and resources. - 5.4 The Equality, Inclusion and Safeguarding Manager will take an impartial role advising learners, staff and the Senior Management Team on matters concerning equality, Inclusion and human rights at the College.
-This will be in the context of employment matters and services to learners. - 5.5 Any member of the College community, who becomes aware of any acts of discrimination against another, has a duty to report this to the Equality, Inclusion and Safeguarding Manager or another relevant Manager to investigate. - 5.6 Every employee is expected to assist the College in meeting its commitment to provide equal opportunities to staff and learners.
+They will report to the Senior Management Team on Equality issues and advise on the formulation of policies, procedures and resources. - 5.4 The Equality, Inclusion and Safeguarding Manager will advise students, staff and the Senior Management Team on matters concerning equality and inclusion issues at the College.
+This will be in the context of employment matters and services to students. - 5.5 Any member of the College community, who becomes aware of any acts of discrimination against another, has a duty to report this to the Equality, Inclusion and Safeguarding Manager or another relevant Manager to investigate. - 5.6 Every employee is expected to assist the College in meeting its commitment to provide equality of opportunity to staff and students.
 Acts of discrimination, harassment, bullying or victimisation against any member of the College community is a disciplinary offence, and will be dealt with under the College disciplinary procedure.
 Any of the named acts may constitute gross misconduct and could lead to dismissal without notice. - 5.6 Any member of the College community can be held personally liable as well as, or instead of, the College, for any acts of unlawful discrimination.
 An individual who commits a serious act of harassment may be guilty of a criminal offence.